janastu/audio-tagger/README.md

 Radio

 Features:
-Get audio files from the DA server API
+Get audio files from Server
+Api request returns a collection of urls for mp3 files Api should allow to post uploads more on that here: https://github.com/janastu/da-server

 HTML5 audio player to load and play audio